lorin/epidemic-register/README.md

 * availability
 * partition tolerance

-But the CAP theorem is a general result, it doesn't say anything about whether any particular data structure can have all three properties.
+Alas, there's no way to beat the CAP theorem for *linearizable* consistency.
+However, if you're willing to settle for the slightly weaker (but still strong) *sequential consistency*, then, well, you still can't beat the CAP theorem in the general case.

-It turns out that there is a data structure that has all three properties: the *epidemic register*.
+However, it turns out that there is a data structure that has all three properties: the *epidemic register*.

 This post uses that register as an example to explain the CAP theorem, as well as illustrate how to do some formal specifying use TLA+ and Alloy.

-A lot of this is based on Sebastian Burckhardt's excellent (free!) book [Principles of Eventual Consistency][PoEC]
+Much of this post comes directly from Sebastian Burckhardt's excellent (free!) book [Principles of Eventual Consistency][PoEC].
+I'm just going to call it [PoEC] from.

 # What's a register?

 A register is a data structure that supports two operation: